dontranweeb/m-social/README.md

 # m-social

-To install dependicies for server and client
+To install dependencies for server and client

 ```
 cd server